gjkoplik/hiveplotlib-javascript/README.md

   example, `"line_width"` could also come through as `"lw"`, `"width"`, and `"linewidth"`.

 * Supporting *both* in-memory data in addition to data on disk would be a nice improvement.

+### A Note on `example_hive_plot.json`

+`example_hive_plot.json` is referenced in the Hiveplotlib documentation.
+Although in a different repository, this file is mirrored in Hiveplotlib and tested weekly through Continuous Integration to ensure that the JSON data output in Hiveplotlib matches the JSON data in this repository.

+Should the JSON output ever be changed in Hiveplotlib, it will be changed here as well.